Renault Mégane: Mégane RS

 The RenaultSport (RS) versions of the three door and five door Mégane hatchbacks were introduced, equipped with a turbocharged petrol 2.0 L 16v engine producing 225 PS and Turbocharged diesel 2.0L dCi 16V engine producing 175 PS (129 kW;173 hp).
 Along with the engine, changes were made to the front and rear suspension geometry to improve handling, and the model features a deeper, wider front bumper.
 The Mégane Renault Sport competes in the hot hatch segment of the market.

 Facelift

-The Hatchback model was revised at Motor Show Brussels in January 2006, the Wagon and Convertible model was debut at Geneva Motor Show in March 2006, with changes in interior trim (e.g. a new revised instrument cluster with the speedometer moved to the right and the tachometer moved to the left), specification levels and most notably, a new front nose.
+The hatchback model was revised at Motor Show Brussels in January 2006, the wagon and convertible debuted at Geneva Motor Show in March 2006, with changes in interior trim (e.g. a new revised instrument cluster with the speedometer moved to the right and the tachometer moved to the left), specification levels and most notably, a new nose.
 A new front suspension system borrowed from the Mégane 2.0 225 PS was adopted, improving the driving performance.
-Also, the Nissan Sentra B16 is based on the platform from 2006 of the Renault Mégane.
+Also the Nissan Sentra B16 is based on the 2006 Renault Mégane platform.